acend/helm-basics-training/content/en/docs/04/deploy.md

 After the changes, create or upgrade a release from your template.

 {{% onlyWhen mobi %}}
-Our container image has the name `docker-registry.mobicorp.ch/puzzle/k8s/kurs/example-web-python:latest` and is a very basic python application.
+Our container image has the name `<docker-registry-host>/puzzle/k8s/kurs/example-web-python:latest` and is a very basic python application.
 Change the content of your `deployment.yaml` and `values.yaml` so that a pod with the `example-web-python` image is started instead of the `nginx` image from the default chart we created with `helm create mychart` in lab 1.

-The `docker-registry.mobicorp.ch/puzzle/k8s/kurs/example-web-python:latest` application is running on port `5000`.
+The `<docker-registry-host>/puzzle/k8s/kurs/example-web-python:latest` application is running on port `5000`.
 Change the existing `deployment.yaml` accordingly.

+Don't forget to replace `<docker-registry-host>` with the value provided by your trainer.
 {{% /onlyWhen %}}